Introduction to Statistical Learning

 Overview

-- Statistical learning
+- Overview of Statistical Learning

-James et al (2021), Chapters 1 and 2
+James et al. (2021), Chapters 1 and 2

 Data Science Skills